 DataWeave Memory Management

-When processing large files through DataWeave in Mule, there are a few things you can set up to fine-tune how much memory will be used up and when.
+When processing large files through DataWeave in Mule runtime engine, there are a few things you can set up to fine-tune how much memory will be used and when.

 DataWeave uses disk data storage to avoid running out of memory.
 The files created are placed in a default temporary directory.
 If you want to store those files in a custom directory instead, you can specify the directory by using the

 Two types of DataWeave files are generated, both with names beginning with

 Used to store the output of a transformation when the result is bigger than the threshold 1572864 bytes.
 To change this threshold value, add the system property